 But how about the products?

-While The Ordinary is not necessarily on the forefront of clean beauty like some other brands, they have banned the use of all parabens, sulphates, formaldehyde, mercury, and a handful of other harmful ingredients from any of their products.
+While The Ordinary is not necessarily on the forefront of clean beauty like some other brands, they have banned the use of all parabens, sulphates, formaldehyde, mercury, and a handful of other harmful ingredients that you won’t find in their best-selling products.
 If you have a question about one of the ingredients, they’re willing to talk to you about it.
 I think that’s definitely a good start.

 They also refuse to test their products on animals and won’t pay others to do so.